sonata-nfv/tng-api-gtw/README.md

 ## Versioning

-We can maybe use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [link toreleases on this repository](/releases).

 ## Licensing